Where to see Hong Kong’s monthly fireworks

 Forty-Five, Gloucester Tower Landmark, Central, +852 3501 8560

-People is drinking and talking at Sugar Bar
+People drinking and talking at Sugar Bar.

 Credit: East Hotel

-Exterior view of Sugar Bar
+Exterior view of Sugar Bar.

 Credit: East Hotel

-Two drinks from Sugar Bar
+Two drinks from Sugar Bar.

 Credit: East Hotel